bigthyme/GitResource/GitCheatSheet.md

-GIT CHEAT SHEET
+##GIT CHEAT SHEET

 Git is:

-• A decentralized Version Control
+- A decentralized Version Control

-•	It allows you to store, manage, update, & share code.
+- It allows you to store, manage, update, & share code.

 Command Line:

 git <any git command> --help

 1.	git commit: